 •In the end, Mary missed San Francisco and did not like the weather in L.A.
 She eventually returned to the Pacific North West to occasionally do community theatre (three characters in “Picasso at the Lapin Agile,” the mother in “The Bad Seed,” etc).

 WORST JOB EVER: As a young teenager, Mary once sold chopped-up fish parts (including the heads) at a seal aquarium in Depoe Bay, Oregon.
 She was fourteen, and had already been a strict vegetarian for two years.
 Is it no wonder, after this job, she has remained an avid vegetarian ever since (and has been vegan about 1/3 of that time, so far)?

 Or the Le Noir Bleu Facebook page.

 PRESENT LIFE: Mary enjoys crow watching, hunting for wild mushrooms, visiting the Oregon coast, and hiking the Pacific Northwest woods/rivers.
-She’s a longtime herbivore and organic gardener, focused on growing medicinal/magickal herbs based off of her Celtic ancestry.
-In her parallel-universe life she is a professional jazz-singer/award-winning physicist who owns a green tea plantation run exclusively by former child-stars and the cast of Twin Peaks.
+She’s a longtime herbivore and organic gardener, focused on growing medicinal/magickal herbs based off of her Celtic/Druid/Heks ancestry.
+In her parallel-universe life she is a professional jazz-singer/award-winning physicist who co-owns an organic green tea farm run and co-owned exclusively by former child-stars and the cast of Twin Peaks.

 Most of the time, she is happiest being a reclusive writer living in a cozy nook of Portland with her life partner, Josh (they first met in 2011 at grad school but their meet-cute didn’t develop beyond friendship until 2013).
 Josh is a published fiction writer as well as a talented editor and journalist whose entertainment articles influence the Rotten Tomatoes score that you can read here.